 - Drive by: Using email to make a demand or announce a controversial decision in the hope that nobody will respond, rather than answering face-to-face questions.

-- Drama dodging: Avoiding the ‘people side’ of a conflict by hiding behind a keyboard (which ends to leave the recipient feeling ignored and disrespected).
+- Drama dodging: Avoiding the ‘people side’ of a conflict by hiding behind a keyboard (which tends to leave the recipient feeling ignored and disrespected).

-- Wearing a wire: Using email as a surreptitious way to get everything in writing or to create a sharable paper trail.
+- Wearing a wire: Using email as a surreptitious way to get everything in writing or to create a shareable paper trail.

 - Pontificating on a position: Preaching or sounding off without danger of interruption.

 - Convenience mail: Defaulting to email because it’s easier than making a call or scheduling a meeting, even though that would be more appropriate for the context.

-- Typed tirade: Launching a tirade people’s wouldn’t dare to utter in person.
+- Typed tirade: Launching a tirade that we wouldn't dare to utter in person.

 Test your understanding